Fmorisset/Blog2/_posts/2014-10-28-Joining-Github-to-Document-and-Prototype.md

 <p class="meta">

-Vivant joins Github as part of a class project!

-Vivant uses Github to Document and Prototype
+Class project: Using Github to Document and Prototype

 What is Github?
 An open source codes?
 Databases storage?
 Revision management database?
 Yes to all.
 Check out the full definition here https://github.com/about